deanturpin/spectrum-analyser/readme.md

 bumped the standard as I used newer features.
 I then moved to C++11 to make use of ```auto``` and range-based ```for``` loops.

+# Sample rate
+A sample rate of 4000 allows frequencies up to 2000 Hz to be measured.
+1975.53 Hz corresponds to B6 on the piano which is all but the top octave on an 88 key piano.
+The ASCII keyboard actually goes down to C0 which is an extra octave at the bottom end of a standard piano.

 ```bash
 $ clang++ --version
 clang version 3.8.0-2ubuntu4 (tags/RELEASE_380/final)